chandresh-pancholi/developer-to-engineer/README.md

 [Everything you need to know about HTTP security headers](https://blog.appcanary.com/2017/http-security-headers.html) - Summary of HTTP headers to keep your site secure

-[A brief history of “type”](http://arcanesentiment.blogspot.co.uk/2015/01/a-brief-history-of-type.html) - The history of the use of the word type in programming

 [What every computer science major should know](http://matt.might.net/articles/what-cs-majors-should-know/) - Overview of required knowledge for the CS field

 [The real difference between struct and class](http://www.fluentcpp.com/2017/06/13/the-real-difference-between-struct-class/) - When to use `struct` or `class` in C++

 [Network protocols](https://www.destroyallsoftware.com/compendium/network-protocols?share_key=97d3ba4c24d21147)

-[Where to type systems come from?](http://blog.felipe.rs/2017/07/07/where-do-type-systems-come-from/) - history of type theory and how it is used in type systems

 [Monolith first](https://martinfowler.com/bliki/MonolithFirst.html) - A more sensible design pattern to avoid overly complex microservice architecture